fescamil/hasyako/README.md

 [Lexicon](Lexicon.md) List of words and english translations.
 [Script](Script.md) Writing system.

-Note: this has been shamelessly copied from this guy's [project](https://github.com/CasimirKaPazi/balhukbar)
+Note: this format has been shamelessly copied from [this guy's project](https://github.com/CasimirKaPazi/balhukbar)